 No, introverts aren’t antisocial.
 And we’re not grumps who hate all people.
 But we do hate the shallow interactions that inevitably accompany most gatherings — and let’s face it, socializing is exhausting!
-It’s understandable why we might sometimes go to extremes to avoid it.
+So it makes sense why we “quiet ones” sometimes go to extremes to avoid it.

-I asked introverts to tell me the most extreme things they’ve ever done to avoid people.
-Here are twelve true stories.
+Via Facebook, I asked introverts to tell me the most extreme thing they’ve ever done to avoid people.
+Here are twelve *true* stories.
 Can you relate?

 What Introverts Have Done to Avoid People